Safe Handling and Application of Pesticides

 All the training is done from the comfort of your own home or workplace – how amazing is that!

 Please note that the exam must be completed face to face and this will be in Settle, North Yorkshire.
 You can complete the exam on the same day as the application practical you have also booked.

 Without this foundation unit, you can not legally apply any pesticides as a professional user.

-As a result, the safe use of pesticides is not just about the buying of the products you use.
-Such as herbicides (weed killers).
+As a result, the safe use of pesticides training is not just about the buying of the products you use, such as herbicides (weed killers).
 It is about the safe application of these products.
 To protect not only you but the environment in which you work.

 Many of you are already actively using pesticides in controlling weeds and pests.
 However, you may have discovered that as a professional operator you need a certificate of competence.
 To enable you to carry on doing so.